joey11121/2024ML28_finalproject/README.md

 * xml2pdf.py: Converts split measures from .musicxml to .pdf format
 * crop_image.py: Processes .pdf files to create standardized 128px height .png images
-* semantic.py: Generates labels for each image using split musicxml files, outputs .semantic files
+* semantic.py: Generates labels for each image using split musicxml files, outputs .semantic files You wiil get all of the .png files and the label files, and you have to put each of them into the same folder.
+Each folder should contain a single image and its corresponding label file.
+Finally, remember to create a dataset folder and move all of the folders with image and the label file to the dataset folder.

 ## YOLO Model Training
 The `model_train` directory includes CRNN (Convolutional Recurrent Neural Network) implementation: